 The disciples were similar to the first workers that the landlord hired.
 They had been with Christ through "the heat of the day" and surely they would get a greater reward from God than new disciples!

 Day 9- We see in these verses a great deal about God and His love for men.
 We have already seen that God is the one that goes seeking after us.
 He wants to have a relationship with us.
 He wants us working in his field.
-His message to all men is "come".
+What is his message to all of us in one word?

 Isaiah 55:1 / John 7:37 / Revelation 22:17

 Day 10- Then, we see that no matter when a man comes to God he is equally precious.
 In this parable the landowner hired men the first, third, sixth, ninth and then the 11th hour.
 Right up until the end of the day he wanted and needed these men for the work.
 What is a constant truth in God's word?

 So no matter when a man enters God's kingdom he is equally loved and needed.